spencertiberi/manual50/notes/grading.md

 ### Grading Tools
 - GitHub
-  - Traditionally used in industry for code reviews,
+  - Traditionally used in industry for code reviews.
   - Allows for more qualitative feedback on code.
   - When students submit their code using `submit50`, their code becomes accessible on GitHub,
     - You can add comments to any line of code by clicking the red checkmark next to the line.